bergesinstitute/graf-method/book-3-unit-4.md

 ## Había (pretérito imperfecto)

-Es la forma más común.
-Cuando usamos *there was/there were* normalmente hacemos un uso descriptivo, y para descripción en pasado normalmente en español usamos imperfecto:
+Es la versión más común.
+Cuando usamos *there was/there were* normalmente hacemos un uso descriptivo, y para descripción en pasado normalmente en español usamos imperfecto.
+This is the most common version.
+When we use *there was/there were* normally we use it descriptively, and for descriptions in the past we normally use imperfect.

 *Había muchos libros en la mesa.*

 *No había nadie en la calle a las 2 de la mañana.*

-> Unless we are talking about a very specific event that happened at a
-> very specific time in the past, we'll usually prefer to use *había* over *hubo* in most contexts.
+> Unless we are talking about a very specific event that happened at a very specific time in the past, we'll usually prefer to use *había* over *hubo* in most contexts.

 ## En el museo había...